Yufeng-L/Tweets-Analysis/README.md

 - I, the user, should be able to grab most recent tweets with my desired input.
 - I, the user, should be able to grab tweets through one's timeline.
 (Deleted in the latest ver)
 - I, the user, should be able to visualize the results of output.
 (Via wordcloud)
-- I, the user, should be able to get sentiment analysis from Google Natural Language API about my desirde input.
+- I, the user, should be able to get sentiment analysis from Google Natural Language API about my desired input.

 ## Google Natural Language API